 Ask your financial professional to help you determine whether a long-term care policy fits within your overall wealth plan.
 Share details of existing life or long-term care insurance you have, and ask for design options that can help you maximize benefits.
 Together, you can identify a solution that makes sense for your needs.

-Daniel L. Gerding is a Director, Private Wealth Advisor with BMO Private Bank.
-Dan serves as a lead advisor and relationship manager to high-net-worth individuals, families and organizations, including closely-held and family-owned businesses.
-He has over 33 years of experience in the financial services industry.
+Daniel L. Gerding is a Wealth Transfer Strategist with BMO Private Bank.
+Dan serves as an insurance specialist and supports BMO Wealth Management clients in the high and ultra-high-net worth space.
+He has been with BMO for 21 years and has over 30 years of experience in the financial services industry.